cosycat/pfcsProject/README.md

 # pfcsProject

-A repo for my solution of all the Unity related exercises in _physics for computer science_ at FHNW.
+A repo for our solutions of all the Unity related exercises in _physics for computer science_ at FHNW.